| William Ruscoe Painter and artist in ceramics | |||

-William Ruscoe 1904-1990 William Ruscoe was born at Stoke-on-Trent, Staffordshire, England on June 20th 1904, the son of William Ruscoe, potter.
-After studying art at Stoke-on-Trent under Gordon M. Forsyth he worked as an assistant at Burslem School of Art (1938--1942), serving as instructor in the practical side of pottery at the Royal College of Art (1939--1940).
-He then became master-in-charge at Stoke School of Art (1942--1944).
-He married Olga Stanley Harris and the couple moved to Devon, where Ruscoe took up a post as lecturer in the College of Art, Exeter, until his retirement.
-He brought the art of making rolled clay figures to a new level of skill and subtlety.
+William Ruscoe 1904–1990 William Ruscoe was born at Stoke-on-Trent, Staffordshire, England on June 20th 1904, the son of William Ruscoe, potter.
+After studying art at Stoke-on-Trent under Gordon M. Forsyth he worked as an assistant at Burslem School of Art (1938–1942), serving as tutor in the practical side of pottery at the Royal College of Art, London (1939–1940).
+He then became master-in-charge at Stoke School of Art (1942–1944).
+He married Olga Stanley Harris and the couple moved to Devon in 1944, where Ruscoe took up a post as assistant master under William Green, A.R.C.A. at the Exeter School of Art to teach drawing and painting and to set up the Ceramics Department.
+He worked at the college for twenty-five years until his retirement in 1969.
+Inspired by salt-glazed stoneware pew groups of the eighteenth century, he brought the art of making rolled clay figures to a new level of skill and subtlety.
 His keen interest in glazing techniques led to the creation of some wonderful and colourful finishes to his pottery.
 He died at Exeter on September 11th, 1990.

 Publications by William Ruscoe |